 The WSJ did a story on Nordstrom that posited they have a rich-person problem which shared, “Nordstrom saw weakness specifically in its full-price stores, where same-store sales rose by 0.3%.
 It will resort to promotions to unload the excess inventory.”

-And while Ted Baker, the brand, was associated with controversy around their CEO last month, their holiday sales were up 12%.
+And while Ted Baker, the brand, was associated with the controversy around their CEO, their holiday sales were up 12%.

 Name another luxury retailer who could have crowed about that?